 This criminal mentioned in the above verse of scripture remained in the grip of sin unto his death upon the cross.
-He never showed any bit of remorse or sorrow for his sin.
-He was destined to hell and desired to finish his physical life unto the bitter end by remaining on this deadly eternal course towards a perpetual address in hell for all eternity.
+He never showed any bit of remorse or sorrow for his crime.
+He was destined to hell and desired to finish his physical life unto the bitter end by remaining on this deadly eternal course towards a permanent address in hell for all eternity.

-This was not the case with the other criminal who was divinely recorded in scripture:
+This same scenario is not the case with the other criminal divinely recorded in scripture:

 Luke 23:40-43 (KJB) But the other answering rebuked him, saying, Dost not thou fear God, seeing thou art in the same condemnation?
 41 And we indeed justly; for we receive the due reward of our deeds: but this man hath done nothing amiss.
 42 And he said unto Jesus, Lord, remember me when thou comest into thy kingdom.
 43 And Jesus said unto him, Verily I say unto thee, To day shalt thou be with me in paradise.

-God gave this man the innermost desire of his heart, eternal favor and godly fellowship forevermore.
+God gave this man the innermost desire of his heart, eternal favor, and godly fellowship forever.

-Yes, there was a third criminal, named Barabbas, who was given clemency for his crime and was released to simply walk away free, not having to face any merited consequences of his crime, which was death on the cross.
+Yes, there was a third criminal, named Barabbas, who was given clemency for his crime and was released to walk away free, not having to face any merited consequences of his sin, which was death on the cross.

-Did you know that any man can take this same walk today and obtain freedom rather than face the dreadful eternal consequences of his sin which earn him a perpetual address in the pit of hell?
+Did you know that any man can take this same walk today and obtain freedom rather than face the dreadful eternal consequences of his sin, which earns him a permanent address in the pit of hell?

 Jesus Christ, who was innocent, was sentenced to hang to death on the cross in this criminal Barabbas’s place.
-Jesus Christ willingly took the place of the released criminal’s deserved place.
+Jesus Christ willingly took the spiritually damning position deserved by this released criminal.